-The recipe for these Shanghai style sticky spare ribs was actually taught to me by a Chinese chef at one of the most popular rib joints in the historical French quarter of Shanghai about 5 years ago.
+The recipe for these Shanghai style sticky spare ribs was actually taught to me by a Chinese chef at one of the most popular rib joints in the historical French concession of Shanghai back in 2015.
 It’s kind of miraculous it has taken me this long to put the recipe up on the site, but now that it is I expect it to be quite popular.
 Even more than my current #1 Chinese recipe of garlic pork string beans (which I ate multiple times a week when living in Beijing).

 Shanghai Style Sticky Spare Ribs